-Please don’t misunderstand me, all of the tasks listed are important for a hospital’s delivery of a good client experience, accurate bookkeeping, and retail sales, but do you unintentionally put emphasis on less important things or too many things, so your front desk team can’t focus on capturing appointments, which translates to increased revenue and transactions?
+All of the tasks listed are important for a hospital’s delivery of a good client experience, accurate bookkeeping, and retail sales, but do you unintentionally put emphasis on less important things or too many things, so your front desk team can’t focus on capturing appointments, which translates to increased revenue and transactions?
 If we give our staff a list of 100 tasks and say they are all equally important, then we are doomed to lose focus on our true hospital goals.

 Training plays a big role here too.

 CSRs or receptionists need to be trained on how to process information from a client and turn it into an appointment efficiently.
-I’ve listened to 1000s of recorded client/CSR interactions and the common denominator is that most CSRs never asks for the appointment.
+I’ve listened to 1000s of recorded client/CSR interactions and the common denominator is that most CSRs never ask for the appointment.

 This may be because of conflicting priorities pulling at them such as: